SkygearIO/features/features/285-design-webhooks/design.md

 ### Recursive Web-hooks

-A ill-designed web-hook handlers may be called recursively.
+A ill-designed web-hook handler may be called recursively.
 For example, updating user metadata when handling `after_user_metadata_update` event.

 Developer is responsible to ensure: